ignicoapp/ignico-wordpress/README.md

 Ignico is **rewards & commission automation engine** that helps businesses create their referral, loyalty, MLM, gamification or social selling program on the top of existing e-commerce platforms or CRM's [(read more about Ignico)](http://igni.co/).

-Ignico for WordPress is a plugin that is built to seamlessly integrate Ignico with [WooCommerce](https://woocommerce.com/) or [Easy Digital Downloads](https://easydigitaldownloads.com/) (WordPress extensions).
+Ignico is a plugin that is built to seamlessly integrate Ignico with [WooCommerce](https://woocommerce.com/) or [Easy Digital Downloads](https://easydigitaldownloads.com/) (WordPress extensions).

 ## How it works?

-Ignico for WordPress automatically:
+Ignico automatically:

 * Loads cookie to the user upon entrance and saves there Referral Code from the URL (comes from affiliate link sent before by one of the brand ambassadors),
 * Sends API call with the transaction to Ignico once order in e-commerce platform (based on WooCommerce or Easy Digital Download) is paid.
 The transaction value equals the amount of the order.